wragge/dfat-documents-web/_volumes/volume-4-1940-july-1941-june/400-memorandum-for-u-k-war-cabinet-by-u-k-chiefs-of-staff-committee.md

 _

-_ [DEFENCE: SPECIAL COLLECTION 1, BOX 633, PRIME MINISTER'S VISIT_
+ _[DEFENCE: SPECIAL COLLECTION 1, BOX 633, PRIME MINISTER'S VISIT ABROAD, 1941.
+REVIEW OF DEFENCE POSITION IN THE PACIFIC.
+WAR CABINET AGENDUM NO. 195/1941]_